Last updated: March 2026

 Tips on keeping music tuition costs down

-Whilst one-to-one musical tuition is undoubtedly the best way to learn an instrument, innovations such as YouTube and music educational video games have allowed those who are not able to afford regular private lessons to still “top up” their instrumental tuition at home, in between professional tuitions sessions.
+Whilst one-to-one musical tuition is undoubtedly the best way to learn an instrument, innovations such as YouTube and music educational video games have allowed those who are not able to afford regular private lessons to still “top up” their instrumental tuition at home, in between professional tuition sessions.

 Nevertheless, to bridge the gap between learning how to play a few guitar chords and playing in the National Symphony Orchestra, there must be some one to one tuition where the musician is able to continue learning and understand which career paths are available.